 In terms of padding, you can get some without much padding and some with heaps of padding.
 Choose what feels right to you.
 The advantage of lots of padding is reduced vibrations being transferred to your hand and hence increased comfort.
 But the disadvantage is that you can’t ‘feel the bike’ or terrain as much.
 It really is up to personal preference here.

 Slip-on gloves or Velcro strap?
-I prefer slip-on gloves as Velcro gloves tend to lose their ‘stick’ and come undone too often.
-But for people with larger hands, slip on’s might be a little tricky.
+I prefer slip-on gloves as Velcro gloves tend to lose their ‘stick’ over time and tend to come undone too while riding.
+But you do need to get the perfect fit if you go for slip-ons, as there isn’t anything to tighten them up or loosen once they are on.

 In terms of materials, you want something durable.
 You don’t want the gloves to come apart after a single crash.
 You also need to think about the weather conditions you ride in.
 Thicker, fleece-lined gloves are excellent for cold weather rides.
 Thinner materials are cooler for summer.
 It is very common for riders to have two sets of gloves, one for the cold and one for warmer rides.